 Before taking a sabbatical you will need to seek the agreement of your Area Bishop, your Area Dean and your Incumbent (if applicable).

-Applications should be made to the sabbatical committee by the end of May in the year preceding the sabbatical.
+Applications are considered 3 times a year and should be made to the sabbatical committee at email@example.com by the following deadlines for 2024 in the year preceding the sabbatical:

 Ministry Bursary Awards

 Running for over 30 years, the MBAs are open to all members of clergy from Anglican Christian faiths and provide financial support for sabbatical breaks and projects planned for 2023.
 The 2023 scheme is now open - applications must be made by 30 September 2022.
 Judging will take place in November, with awards being made in December 2022.